vssniteesh/mongodbproject/readme.md

 ## Folder Structure
 ```
 book-a-doctor-using-mern/
    client/        # React frontend
    server/        # Node.js/Express backend
 ```

 ## How It Works
-1. **User Registration/Login:** Patients and doctors can register and log in securely.
+1. **User Registration/Login:** Patients and healthcare professionals can register and log in securely.
-2. **Admin Panel:** Admins can manage doctors and view appointments.
+2. **Admin Panel:** Admins can manage healthcare professionals and view appointments.
-3. **Doctor Panel:** Doctors can manage their profile and appointments.
+3. **Healthcare Professional Panel:** Healthcare professionals can manage their profile and appointments.
-4. **Patient Panel:** Patients can search for doctors and book appointments.
+4. **Patient Panel:** Patients can search for healthcare professionals and book appointments.
 5. **Security:** JWT-based authentication and optional 2FA for sensitive actions.

 ## Getting Started